Lawrence-Nno/cafe_and_wifi/README.md

 # Cafe and Wifi
 This website shows the list of all the cafes and work friendly spaces in the city and the features.
 The city used in this project is London but you can easily add any cafe of any city you want.
-Anyone can add a new cafe or edit and already listed cafe with new information, But to delete a cafe from the database you will have to contact the admin for a "delete key"
+Anyone can add a new cafe or edit an already listed cafe with new information, but to delete a cafe from the database you will have to contact the admin for a "delete key".

 ## Tech
 - Python